Hidden Unseen Monet Discovered

-It’s likely that Monet painted these ‘en plein air’ (outdoors) like the majority of his later works.
+It’s likely that Monet painted these ‘en Plein air’ (outdoors) like the majority of his later works.
 While the sky pastels have an oil painting-like quality, the third surprise work has more of a drawing feel.
-The two pastels bought were given as a wedding present in 1924 to granddaughter of the legendary art dealer (and ‘inventor’ of Impressionism) Paul Durand-Ruel, who has been credited as the man who created Monet’s career.
+The two pastels bought were given as a wedding present in 1924 to the granddaughter of the legendary art dealer (and ‘inventor’ of Impressionism) Paul Durand-Ruel, who has been credited as the man who created Monet’s career.
 The pieces stayed in the Durand-Ruel family until the recent Paris auction.

-Not seen publically before, the third Monet pastel will meet the art world at Masterpiece 2015 in London.
+Not seen publicly before, the third Monet pastel will meet the art world at Masterpiece 2015 in London.
 Opening on June 25, the art fair is set to display pieces from more than 150 galleries around the world.
 The other two Monet works (the sky studies) will also be on display at Masterpiece 2015.
 Neither of these has been on display since 1928.
 The lot (of all three works) is listed for sale at a combined price of $2.2 million.

 This is not the first time that valuable rare art has been found in unexpected places.
-And hopefully it won’t be the last.
+And hopefully, it won’t be the last.